fboucquez/symbol-bootstrap/docs/start.md

 OPTIONS
   -a, --assembly=assembly
-      The assembly that define the node(s) layout.
+      The assembly that defines the node(s) layout.
 It can be provided via custom preset or cli parameter.
 If not provided, the value is resolved from the target/preset.yml file.

   -b, --build
       If provided, docker-compose will run with -b (--build)